Learn basic HTML formatting you can use to format content in your posts and pages …

 HTML Content Editors

-If you plan to go beyond the basics of HTML and use it more extensively, there are several Free HTML software applications that you can download and use when getting started.
+If you plan to use HTML extensively, there are several Free or low cost HTML editor software tools that you can download and use when getting started.

-For example, a popular HTML editor software tool you can download for free is KompoZer.
+For example, a popular HTML software tool you can download for free is KompoZer.

 Kompozer – Free HTML Editor